BjoernLange/introduction-to-embedded-rust-examples/README.md

-# Embedded Rust Talk
+# Introduction to embedded Rust

 Code examples for my talk "Introduction to embedded Rust".

 ## blinky-pac

-Blinky example using a PAC crate.
+Blinky example using a Peripheral Access Crate (PAC).

 ## blinky-hal

-Blinky example using a HAL crate.
+Blinky example using a crate implementing the [embedded-hal](https://crates.io/crates/embedded-hal) (HAL crate).

 ## blinky-platform-independent